-In terms of IAV, the two global products show a reasonable qualitative correspondence for North America and Eurasia, whereas they disagree for South America, with MPI-MTE showing a minimum of IAV in the humid Tropics, where the inversion product shows on the contrary a high-large variability.
+In terms of IAV, the two global products show a reasonable qualitative correspondence for North America and Eurasia, whereas they disagree for South America, with MPI-MTE showing a minimum of IAV in the humid Tropics, where the inversion product shows a large variability.
 MPI-MTE in particular shows maximum values along the Eastern coast of South America while the Jena Inversion shows an almost opposite pattern.
-A similar behaviour is observed also in Africa, where the top-down product shows a maximum in central Africa while MPI-MTE shows a minimum in the Congo basin and higher values in arid zones like Sahel and South Africa.
+A similar behaviour is observed also in Africa, where

+- 175 the top-down product shows a maximum in central Africa while MPI-MTE shows a minimum in the Congo basin and higher values in arid zones like Sahel and South Africa.
 These discrepancies could, on the one hand, be ascribed to the limits of the bottom-up approach in dealing with the low seasonality of the fraction of absorbed radiation (FaPAR) in evergreen broadleaf forests, given the relevance of this predictor in the MPI-MTE estimates.
-A second reason for the discrepancy could be due to the CO2 emissions from land use change that is particular relevant in some tropical areas but are not accounted in the MPI-MTE estimates.
+A second reason for the discrepancy could be due to the CO2 emissions from land use change that is particular relevant in some tropical areas but are not accounted in the MPI- - 180 MTE estimates.
 On the other hand, the fine-scale estimates of the inversion are largely determined by the a-priori weighting pattern, which has been chosen proportional to time-mean NPP (from the LPJ model) as a vegetation proxy (Rödenbeck et al., 2003).
-As the atmospheric data can only constrain larger-scale patterns comparable to the distances between the stations, this means that IAV will be locally higher where mean NPP is high, and vice versa.

-As far as the Northern Hemisphere is concerned, a good correspondence is observed in western Eurasia, while some discrepancies are observed in other zones; for example MPI-MTE shows a large IAV in India, probably driven by the changes in FaPAR related to agricultural intensification, which is not emerging from the inversion product that has little observational constraint in this area.
+As the atmospheric data can only constrain larger-scale patterns comparable to the distances between the stations, this means that IAV will be locally higher where mean NPP is high, and vice versa. - As far as the Northern Hemisphere is concerned, a good correspondence is observed in western Eurasia, while some 185 discrepancies are observed in other zones; for example MPI-MTE shows a large IAV in India, probably driven by the changes in FaPAR related to agricultural intensification, which is not emerging from the inversion product that has little observational constraint in this area.
 To summarize, the spatial pattern of IAV in the two products better agrees in the Northern Hemisphere for temperate and cold temperate zones, whereas for the southern Hemisphere, and in particular for the humid evergreen forests, they show a poor match.
-In general it has to be considered that both the MPI-MTE product and the Jena inversion\Inversion\are driven by data from surface networks that are very sparse-limited\in the Tropics and Southern Hemisphere and, therefore, these observation-driven estimates are under-constrained in those areas.
-These results highlight that for achieving more robust and consistent estimates of the terrestrial carbon fluxes it is of key importance to increase the availability of atmospheric and ecosystem flux observations in the Tropical region, either establishing new sites where the networks (e.g. flux stations in Amazonia).
+In general it has to be considered that both the MPI-MTE product and the 190 Jena Inversion are driven by data from surface networks that are very limited in the Tropics and Southern Hemisphere and, therefore, these observation-driven estimates are under-constrained in those areas.
+These results highlight that for achieving more robust and consistent estimates of the terrestrial carbon fluxes it is of key importance to increase the availability of atmospheric and ecosystem flux observations in the Tropical region, either establishing new sites where the network is sparse or improving the sharing of data where the monitoring stations are available but not connected to global networks (e.g. flux stations in Amazonia).